-➡§ 2302.
+§ 2302.
 Equipping Retail Gasoline Outlets or Other Outlets to Dispense Designated Clean Fuels.

-(a) Any person who is the owner/lessor of an operating retail gasoline outlet shall, for each designated clean fuel, equip at least the required minimum number for each year, as determined in accordance with section 2307(d), of his or her retail gasoline outlets in the state, or of other outlets in the state, so that the outlets are retail clean fuel outlets for the designated clean fuel.
+- (a) Any-Each major refiner/importer of gasoline person who is the owner/lessor of an operating retail gasoline outlet-shall, for each designated clean fuel, establish equip-at least the required minimum number for each year, as determined in accordance with section 2307(d), of his or her retail gasoline outlets in the state, or of other outlets in the state, so that the outlets are retail clean fuel outlets for the designated clean fuel.
 The required minimum number of retail clean fuel outlets for each compliance year shall apply to the entire compliance year.
-The requirements of this section shall apply at all times during which a person is an owner/lessor of an operating retail gasoline outlet.
-The requirements of this section shall apply at all times of this section shall in any case be deemed satisfied with regard to a designated clean fuel if all of the owner/lessor's operating retail gasoline outlets are equipped as retail outlets for the designated clean fuel.
+The requirements of this section shall apply at all times during which a refiner/importer meets the definition of a "major refiner/importer of gasoline" in section 2300(a). person is an owner/lessor of an operating retail gasoline outlet.
+The requirements of this section shall in any case be deemed satisfied with regard to a designated clean fuel if all of the owner/lessor's operating retail gasoline outlets are equipped as retail outlets for the designated clean fuel. - (b) In the case of any designated clean fuel which is in gaseous form, the dispensing equipment required by this section shall be designed for a minimum of four hours of high volume operation per day. to satisfy the following minimum criteria: - (1) Dispense gaseous fuel upon request to bring to a full state of charge vehicles designed with 5000 pounds per square inch (350 bar) and 10,000 pounds per square inch (700 bar) storage tanks; - (2) For gaseous hydrogen, satisfy the fueling protocols specified in the Society of Automotive Engineers standard J2601, "Fueling Protocols for Light Duty Gaseous Hydrogen Surface Vehicles"; and - (3) Satisfy the requirements for selected retail clean fuel outlets set forth in section 2309(b).

-(b) In the case of any designated clean fuel which is in gaseous form, the dispensing equipment required by this section shall be designed for a minimum of four hours of high volume operation per day.
 For all retail gasoline outlets or other that are claimed by the owner/lessor to be equipped in order to satisfy the requirements of this section, the owner/lessor shall notify the operator in writing that the outlet is so equipped.